buddhist-uni/buddhist-uni.github.io/_content/reference/pali-prounciation_rf.md

 year: 2019
 ---

-A serious of recordings demonstrating how to pronounce some Pāli names and terms you may come across while reading the suttas.
+A series of recordings demonstrating how to pronounce some Pāli names and terms you may come across while reading the suttas.